HigherOrderCO/Kind/DOCUMENTATION.md

   }
 ```

-Asks the user name and then greets him.
+Asks the user's name and then greets him.
 This program:

 ```javascript
 import Base#